-Student Name

-Criteria 0 +1 +3 +5 +7 +8 Point s

-Calibration of the PFT machine 0 PFT calibration with obvious mistakes.
-PFT calibration with obvious standards attempts. calibration done well w ith most
+Oregon Tech Respiratory Care Rubric Grading PFT Skills Final 100 Points/100 Student Name Criteria 0 +1 +3 +5 +7 +8 Point s Calibration of the PFT machine Missing or feeble attempt at the PFT calibration.
+PFT calibration with obvious mistakes.
+PFT calibration with subtle mistakes or few errors.
+An attempt adherence but is weak.
+PFT calibration with obvious standards attempts.
+PFT calibration done well w ith most lines on the dott ed lines and one red number PFT calibration met and exceeded all ATS standards with all lines on doted lines no red numbers +2 -